How to change your address

 If you receive a Canada Pension Plan or old age security benefit, you should also change your address with Service Canada.

-You can make changes or view the address and telephone number information we have on file for you online.
+You can make changes or view the address and telephone number information we have on file for you by Internet.

 If you have registered with the My Account service, you can change your address by going to My Account.
 If not, you have to tell us your new address by phone, or in writing.